 Studio Visit Guidelines

-The artist studio is a creative space, a place of experimentation, research, and development.
+The studio is a creative space, a place of experimentation, research, and development.
 We invite visitors to observe and engage with respectful curiosity for each individual’s creative process.

 Ask before taking photos, and clarify whether or not the images may be shared on social media.
 If yes, tag accordingly.

-Sometimes artists will have material in their studios that is political, explicit, violent, or offensive.
+Sometimes residents will have material in their studios that is political, explicit, violent, or offensive.
 Try to engage with this material from a place of curiosity rather than judgement, and always maintain respectful communication.

 Be kind, curious, and gracious.
 On your way out, sign the guest book if you see one, and thank them for sharing their practice.